 Oil-based paint is hazardous and CANNOT be thrown in the garbage.
 Free and safe disposal is available at:

 The above facilities DO NOT accept latex paint.

 - Mix latex paint with an equal amount of kitty litter or paint hardener

 - Let the latex paint dry.
 Once dry, put the can in your garbage container with the lid off.

 Contact: King County Household Hazards line at 206-296-4466

 Scrap metal pieces and small metal appliances are accepted in your blue recycling cart or recycling dumpster with these safety limitations:

-- No liquid, greasy or sharp metal (to protect collectors and sorters from injury)
+- No sharp or greasy metal or metal with liquids (to protect collectors and sorters from injury)